yona-lang/yona/README.md

 * polyglot language - interoperability with other languages via GraalVM

 ## Documentation
-Yatta Documentation is available in the [wiki](https://github.com/yatta-lang/yatta/wiki/Yatta-Documentation) section.
+Yatta Documentation is available in the [language homepage](https://yatta-lang.org/docs/) section.

 ## Installation Instructions
 It is possible to run Yatta locally, whether for play purposes or development of new features.